frawatab/WordPress-master2/wp-content/plugins/astra-sites/readme.txt

 == Changelog ==

+v4.4.10 - 16-December-2024
+- New:
+    - Expanded plugin accessibility with translations in 7 new languages: [ Spanish, German, Dutch, Frensh, Italian, Polish, Portuguese ]
+    - AI Assistant: The AI Assistant is now Location Aware.
+- Improvements:
+    - AI Assistant: Revamped the entire UI of the Assistant Sidebar.
+    - Enhanced NPS Survey styles to ensure seamless compatibility with other plugins.
+- Fix:
+    - Removed redundant code related to authentication to enhance security and simplify maintenance.

 v4.4.9 - 02-December-2024
 - Improvements:
     - AI Builder: Enhanced error handling in the import process with clearer error messages.